andrewjholbrook/sparseBMDS/README.md

 # Sparse BMDS (sBMDS)

-The folder `code` contains five different folders.
+The folder `code` contains six different folders.
 We briefly describe each one and highlight important files:

 1. `Rscript`: